orlnub123/cleverbot.py/README.rst

 --------------

-To access the data gained from talking straight to Cleverbot or from talking in a conversation you can either get it from an attribute as shown previously or directly get it from the ``Cleverbot.data`` or ``Conversation.data``
+To access the data gained from talking straight to Cleverbot or from talking in a conversation you can either get it from an attribute or directly get it from the ``Cleverbot.data`` or ``Conversation.data`` dictionary:
-dictionary:

 .. code:: py